 We’re ready to hear your story and help you fight for justice.
 Call (949) 565-4281 for a free case evaluation with the Law Office of Marshall Silberberg.

 What are the Symptoms of Hypoxic Ischemic Encephalopathy?

 Because HIE can occur at any point during childbirth, pregnancy, or even the post-partum period, it may be difficult for new parents to spot the signs, especially in more moderate cases.
 Typically, newborn babies that have sustained an HIE injury are less responsive to the world around them, and have abnormal movements due to central nervous system damage.
 Of course, there are a few other telltale signs you should also know about.

-Some of the most significant signs of infant brain damage include:
+Some of the most significant signs of HIE include: